 If you are looking for the best cheap hotel in Lake Louise, check out the HI Lake Louise Alpine Centre!

-The six hotels in the list above are all located within the hamlet of Lake Louise or at Moraine Lake.
-If you have a rental car and don’t mind a short drive to Lake Louise, there are also some excellent hotels near Lake Louise.
+The six hotels in the list above are all located between the lakeshore of Lake Louise to the hamlet of Lake Louise.
+If you have a rental car and don’t mind a short drive to Lake Louise, there are also some excellent hotels and cabins near Lake Louise.

-In the summer, guests of the Baker Creek Mountain Resort may enjoy the use of bikes to cycle the Bow Valley Parkway, fishing rods and even s’more sticks for a creek side fire.
+In the summer, guests of the Baker Creek by Basecamp may enjoy the use of bikes to cycle the Bow Valley Parkway, fishing rods and even s’more sticks for a creek side fire.

 In the winter, guests will love the skating rink, the snowshoe trails (with complimentary rentals) and the groomed cross-country ski trails.

-No matter which season you choose to visit, the Baker Creek Mountain Resort is easily one of the best resorts near Lake Louise.
+No matter which season you choose to visit, the Baker Creek by Basecamp resort is easily one of the best resorts near Lake Louise.

 If you are looking to rent a cabin near Lake Louise, be sure to look into the Cathedral Mountain Lodge.
 Located 30 minutes away from Lake Louise, across the continental divide in Field, BC, the Cathedral Mountain Lodge is an excellent alternative to staying in Lake Louise.